masterofobzene/UserScriptRepo/INFOS/ponolab_filter.md

 are already posting on the gay subforum.
 This userscript will also remove the "gay" subforum results if you input 'gay' as a filter word, because it also checks the subforum name (in this case "gay") and not only the topic (post) name to do the filtering.

-Other good uses are to temporarily filter all post having a determined resoultion (1080p, 720p, etc) so you can easily tell which posts have media in those formats.
+Other good uses are to temporarily filter all post having a determined resolution (1080p, 720p, etc) so you can easily tell which posts have media in those formats.
 You can then remove the word and see all resolutions again.